 file is sluggish to redraw, or just outright massive, then execute the Optimize Number of Objects and Folders command found

 in the Win menu of the Selector Window, one or more additional times.
 Okino software has

 been written since day one to be highly optimized for the import, optimization, display and

-re-export of very large datasets, such as from oil refineries and 3D plants.
+re-export of very large datasets, such as from oil & gas platforms, oil refineries and 3D plants.
 This command is the "black magic" of all Okino software

 which allows it to act as a stepping stone between very large source files and destination programs which cannot handle such data -

 it is enabled by default on all Okino CAD importers and it is the definitive way to whittle down large 3D Plants or oil & gas

 Background: AVEVA is the world's leading engineering IT software provider to the plant, power

 and marine industries.
 AVEVA's products have been proven on some of the world's largest and most

 demanding engineering projects in the oil & gas, chemicals, power, mining, shipbuilding and